hariharan3103/my-portfolio/content/pages/projects/project-three.md

 ---

+Every great journey starts with a single step, and mine began with a curious question: What insights can we unlock from YouTube data?
-This question sparked the beginning of my first-ever data science project—analyzing a YouTube channel called **A2D** using Python and YouTube’s API.
+This question sparked the beginning of my first-ever data science project—analyzing a YouTube channel called A2D using Python and YouTube’s API.

 The Idea 💡
 As someone eager to dive into the world of data, I wanted a hands-on project that combined creativity and analytics.
 YouTube felt perfect—it's a treasure trove of data just waiting to be explored.
 After binge-watching content from **Thu Vu Analytics**, I realized I had all the guidance I needed to get started.